Jane Comerford: With Texas Lightning to the Eurovision Song Contest

 In 2005, Jane joined Texas Lightning, a Hamburg-based German country music-inspired band as lead singer.
 They released the single Like a Virgin (cover of Madonna's song), as well as an album called Meanwhile, Back at The Ranch, consisting mainly of country-flavoured covers of popular rock and pop hits.

 In 2006, Texas Lightning, along with Vicky Leandros and Thomas Anders, was nominated by the German public broadcaster NDR to enter the Vorentscheid 2006 (German preselection for the Eurovision Song Contest 2006, which actually took place in Hamburg).
 Their entry was a typical country song No no never, written and composed by Jane Comerford.
-It came as a clear favorite with the viewers during the voting, and consequently Texas Lightning went on to represent Germany in the ESC.
+It came as a clear favourite with the viewers during the voting, and consequently Texas Lightning went on to represent Germany in the ESC.
 As Germany is one of the four biggest contributors to the EBU (organiser of the contest), their entries go straight to the final.
 On the final night, Texas Lightning came 14th, with 36 points, but the song had already reached no. 1 in the German charts.